nijfranck/hack4diversity/README.md

 Interview Sync is a peer to peer based interview prep platform for internship/full-time applicants looking to get more realistic practice for technical interviews.
 Interviews are held over google hangout sessions, and we use a coin-based reward system: if you interview someone, you gain a coin, if you get interviewed, you lose a coin.

 # Technology Stack:<br />
-# backend
+# Backend
 NodeJS<br />
 MongoDB<br />

-# authentication
+# Authentication
 Google API

-# front-end
+# Front-end
 JQuery <br />
 AngularJS <br />

-# matching-algorithm-parameters
+# Matching-algorithm-parameters
 Available times <br />
 Programming language <br />
 Interview/Interviewee <br />